Pepperstone Spreads And Fees

 - EUR/GBP = 0.3 pips

-A more accurate reflection of Pepperstone spreads and a good way to compare the forex broker is to view their average spreads.
-The below table compared average spreads in early 2018 and highlight how competitive Pepperstone are.
+A more accurate reflection of Pepperstone spreads and a good way to compare the forex online broker is to view their average spreads.
+The below table compared average spreads in early 2019 and highlight how competitive Pepperstone are.

 What Are Pips?